 followed without having to accept the doctrines of a larger church that is not Biblically correct.

 For some, especially those who live in cities where Biblically-correct Christian churches do not exist, this may be

 the only alternative.
-That's because regular and habitual worship to God, as He commanded, is His clearly spoken will
+That's because regular and habitual worship to God is His clearly spoken will

 (Hebrews 10:25; Acts 20:7; 1 Corinthians 16:1-2; 11:23-E; 14:all).

-With that in mind, here are a few quick Biblical tips you should remember if you choose to start a home church (this is by no means comprehensive):
+With that in mind, here are a few quick Biblical recommendations you should remember if you choose to start a home church (this is by no means comprehensive):

 Tip #1: Look to the Bible for how to start your home church